 The BFC’s initiative to support emerging designers, sponsored by Topshop, has been promoting London’s best talent since 1993.
 Previous winners include Alexander McQueen, Erdem, Christopher Kane, Mary Katrantzou, Roksanda Ilincic and Nicholas Kirkwood, making for one impressive list of alumni.

-This year’s winners include 1205, Ryan Lo and ‘It’ girl fave, Ashley Williams, who will all receive catwalk sponsorship, while Claire Barrow, Danielle Romeril, Faustine Steinmetz and Molly Goddard will all receive support to enable them to stage a presentation of their SS16 collections.
+Last year’s winners include 1205, Ryan Lo and ‘It’ girl fave, Ashley Williams, who will all receive catwalk sponsorship, while Claire Barrow, Danielle Romeril, Faustine Steinmetz and Molly Goddard all received support to enable them to stage a presentation of their SS16 collections.
 We can’t wait to see what they’ve got up their collective sleeve.

 Like Newgen, Headonism is an initiative set up to support emerging designers, but focused on milliners.
 Curated by hat-maker extraordinaire Stephen Jones OBE, this year’s winners have just been announced.
 Joining last year’s recipients Emma Yeo and Keely Hunter at the 2015 showcase are Sophie Beale and Harvy Santos.